kozuedoingregression/inrequiem-quant/README.md

 **Your Chaos, Our Equation**

-We are **InRequiem Quantative** – the quantitative research, trading, and modeling division of the InRequiem ecosystem.
+We are **InRequiem Research** – the quantitative research, trading, and modeling division of the InRequiem ecosystem.
 Born from late-night experiments, too much coffee, and a deep love of math, we’re a firm that lives at the intersection of code, chaos, and capital.

 We don’t just crunch numbers.
 We weaponize data.